 They Think: You’re a numbers geek.

 Maybe I’m being a little harsh, but you get the picture; odds are, whatever quick description you’ve used in the past barely does what you do—or who you are—any justice.
 But everywhere from networking events to family gatherings, this question is going to live on.
-So we need to find a way to answer it so it’s an energizing conversation starter , instead of a fast track to the pigeon-hole.
+So you need to find a way to explain your job in a way that it makes for an energizing conversation starter, instead of a fast track to the pigeon-hole.

 Here are seven ways to reframe this common question to help you come up with a more compelling answer.
 Experiment with different ones during conversations in the next couple weeks to see which allows you to represent yourself the best and build more meaningful relationships.